I have a group of 4(possibly 6) who want to travel around the East Coast of the United States in late July and August

-If I were doing it, I would travel by train (suburban train services not the expensive Amtrak trains) or Chinatown bus as far south as Washington DC or Richmond, VA and then rent a car to continue down to Florida. about 9 years ago
+If I were doing it, I would travel by train (suburban train services not the expensive Amtrak trains) or Chinatown bus as far south as Washington DC or Richmond, VA and then rent a car to continue down to Florida. over 9 years ago

 iwant to go cross county from central calif. to ??? which mode(s) are cheap yet scenically inviting. no set time limit for destination almost 8 years agoAnswered by susie via Travellr.com